mvysny/vok-orm/README.md

 # Vaadin-On-Kotlin database mapping library

+> DEPRECATED.
+This library is now deprecated and no futher maintenance will be performed.
+> We recommend to use [Ktorm](https://www.ktorm.org/) which is much more mature, maintained and documented.
+> For Vaadin bindings see [ktorm-vaadin](https://github.com/mvysny/ktorm-vaadin).

 `vok-orm` allows you to load the data from database rows into objects (POJOs) and write the data back into the database.
 No JPA dirty tricks are used: no runtime enhancements, no lazy loading, no `DetachedExceptions`, no change tracking behind the scenes - everything happens explicitly.
 No compiler